 Dr. Wright's research interest includes the study of social movements and urban Black geographies.
 He has published in the Annals of the American Association of Geographers, City & Society, and The Black Scholar.
 In 2021, he co-curated Project Row Houses "Round 52: Gulf Coast Anthropecene," a collection of art interrogating the impact of climate change throughout the Gulf Coast South.
 His forthcoming manuscript, Deciphering Dowling Street: Place and Public Art Post-Project Row Houses, interrogates the growth of Black artists in Third Ward in the aftermath of Project Row Houses.

-Dr. Wright will give two lectures in March 2022.
+Dr. Wright gave two lectures in Scholar-in-Residence 2022.

 "Right Beyond the Site': Otabenga Jones & the Social Practice of Belonging"

 "Social Sculpture: A Neighborhood Tradition"

 PhD Candidate, Department of History, University of Massachusetts Amherst

 Camesha Scruggs is a doctoral candidate in history at the University of Massachusetts Amherst.
 A native Texan, she received a BA and MA in history from Texas Southern University.
 Her research fields are 20th century US, African American, Public History and Gender and Empire.

 Camesha Scruggs gave two lectures as a Scholar-in-Residence 2019.

 "Toiling in Texas: African American Female Domestic Servants"

 "Learning to Labor: Domestic Service Education in Texas"